 Coastscape Workshop Gapado Village Hall, South Korea, 2022

-Coinciding with his artist-in-residence exhibition at Gapado AiR, Andy Hughes integrated a ‘Making a Coastscape’ workshop event with invited guests from Jeju province in South Korea.
+Coinciding with his artist-in-residence exhibition at Gapado AiR, Andy Hughes integrated a ‘Making a Coastscape’ workshop event with invited guests including young people from Jeju province in South Korea.
 Making a Coastscape is a visual method workshop he co-created with partners whilst working on the project Coral Communities.
 The method enables facilitators to elicit resilience data from ocean communities.
 To frame the workshop and introduce his own work, Hughes' explained his long-standing fascination with plastic pollution, the beach and arts activism.

 He also discussed a number of his projects: from the discovery of floating debris as a young surfer in the 90’s to his expedition in Alaska and more recently, exploratory work made whilst living on Gapado Island for six months.
 After the talk, all the attendees left the building to gather materials from waste washed ashore on the remote volcanic island.
 On their return, they all placed various objects in the large aquarium sited in the main exhibition room.